-While nationally only 11% of low-income students graduate from college by age 24, 90% of CAP students are on track to graduate within six years.
+While nationally only 13% of low-income students graduate from college by age 24, 91% of CAP students are on track to graduate within six years (projections are based on transcript data indicating units earned toward graduation).
 CAP is a college success program that provides financial literacy training, one-to-one college coaching, and need-based scholarship funding for nearly 700 low-income and underserved students.
 CAP serves Making Waves Academy high school graduates, CAP Bay Area recipients, and students from the former Making Waves Education Program.
 Each year, we provide our students with:

 Need-based scholarships ranging from $5,000 to $10,000 per year